bejayoharen/bjorg.github.io/_drafts/first-30-days-engineering-leader.md

 - [ ] **Understand the org structure and decision-making process**, both formal and informal.
 - [ ] **Identify key issues**, and have a rough diagnosis of their causes.
 - [ ] **Understand the information hierarchy**.
 How do you find critical documentation?
 What is the status of that documentation (i.e. what can be expected to be out of date)?
 Who are the experts?
-- [ ] **Understand critical metrics**.
+- [ ] **Understand critical metrics/KPIs**.
 What metrics does the business live and breathe by?
 How do you pull those metrics yourself?
 - [ ] **Familiarize yourself with key technologies**.
 What technologies are in use, and which of those do you need to get up to date on.
 - [ ] **Understand business goals and current strategy**.
 What does the business need to accomplish?
-How do existing leaders expect the business to change, and what your role is in making that change happen?
+How do existing leaders expect the business to change, and what is your role is in making that change happen?
-- [ ] **Understand the critical KPIs**.
-What metrics does the business live and breathe by?
-How do you pull those metrics yourself?
-- [ ] **Fill in any knowledge gaps**. (such as technologies you aren't familiar with)
+- [ ] **Fill in any knowledge gaps**. (such as technologies you aren't familiar with, regulations that apply to this company, etc)

 # Next steps: developing a strategy